Cucumber-Diseases/.github/profile/README.md

 ### 🦠 Understanding "Cucumber Diseases" (Code Smells)

 Code smells, or "cucumber diseases," are patterns in the code that indicate potential problems or areas for improvement.
-Our [Code Smells Documentation](https://yourwebsite.com/cucumber-diseases) covers:
+Our [Code Smells Documentation](https://cucumber-diseases.github.io/smells/) covers:

 - A detailed explanation of common code smells encountered in BDD test suites.
+- A description of the impact if present in your tests
 - Examples of these code smells in different programming languages.
 - Best practices for diagnosing and addressing these issues to maintain clean, efficient code.